The manufacturers claim that it’s been specifically formulated to help provide you with a boost during exercise.

 Although Assault does include some good ingredients, there are also quite a few of our favorite pre workout picks missing.

 Firstly, it was a shame not to find any L-Theanine on the label.
-It’s an amino acid extracted from tea leaves, and when combined with caffeine can help to refuce some of the unwanted side effects such as the jitters.
-Think: a calm and focused energy surge.
+It’s an amino acid extracted from tea leaves and is commonly used together with Caffeine in the same supplement.

 We also felt that some of the doses were slightly off.
 We’d have liked to have seen slightly less caffeine than the 250mg per scoop, as this is a bit much in our opinion.